In this document we will be using jq to parse JSON, available from Homebrew using

 brew provides commands for getting common types of information out of the system.

-brew list showed installed formulae.
+brew list shows installed formulae.

 brew deps foo shows the dependencies that